dankeyy/swap.py/README.md

 ## But I thought locals is only a copy and you can't really change a function's locals at runtime
 When there's a will, there's a way.
 That way is c-api (which here I'm accessing via ctypes' pythonapi).\
-So after the change to the upper frame's locals, push it unto the stack and you should be good to go.
+So after the change to locals, rewrite those changes to the frame's fastlocals (what is behind your friendly neighborhood `locals`), and you should be good to go.\
+Also, I feel obliged to say it at this point; this is an undocumented function of the c-api created mainly (only?) for debuggers.\
+But as the shitposter I am, I'm going to abuse it (sorry).

  ## Wouldn't you need to have the arguments' original names to access them at locals' dictionary
  Yea and that part can be a little tricky.